 Data from all studies must also be extracted and put into tables/charts such as the Summary of Findings (SOF) table and is reported as a narrative synthesis.
 Data is collected from all studies if conducting a meta-analysis and its numerical findings are reported.

 Synthesis: Provide a narrative synthesis of the included studies individually and when combined (What are the differences and the commonality between studies?) or what can be demonstrated from the research when combining the studies together?
 A meta-analysis is optional.
-Create a data abstraction/extraction form for the purposes of collecting data that is similar across all included studies, include a ‘Characteristics of Studies’ table to show this data (see table example and this example (opens a PDF document) on page 48.
+Create a data abstraction/extraction form for the purposes of collecting data that is similar across all included studies, include a ‘Characteristics of Studies’ table to show this data (see table example).
+Another example of a table is available at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6483779/pdf/CD011479.pdf (see page 48).
 Summary of Findings tables are provided starting on page 8 of the same document.
-Data extraction must be done using data extraction forms and independently/blinded by two reviewers, with a 3rd reviewer serving as a tiebreaker.
+Data extraction must be done using data extraction forms and conducted by two independent reviewers.
+There should be a clear process for how to handle disagreements.
+If disagreements were resolved by discussion, that should be reported.
+A third reviewer can be called in to resolve any disagreements.
+Unresolved disagreements should be fully reported.

 7. Drawing Conclusions, Writing & Publishing